All payments upon checkout will be made in Malaysian Ringgit. Conversions displayed is estimated based on current exchange rates.

 Things To Do In Ipoh Whether You’re A Tourist Or A Local

-Ipoh, the third-largest city in Malaysia, has recently gained tourist popularity.
-Largely popular through the famous “Ipoh White Coffee” and British Colonial architecture, locals and tourists have also begun visiting the metropolis of Perak.
+Ipoh, the third largest city in Malaysia, has recently gained tourist popularity.
+Mainly popular through the famous “Ipoh White Coffee” and British Colonial architecture, locals and tourists have also started visiting the capital of Perak.

-If you’re still questioning what to do in Ipoh, we got a list for you.
-Explore headfirst with us in this historically strong city!
+If you’re still wondering what to do in Ipoh, you’re doing something wrong.
+Explore head first with us in this historically robust city!

 1. Drink White Coffee at Nam Heong

 The famous Ipoh White Coffee that took the world by storm originated in this small coffee shop, Nam Heong, in Ipoh.
 White coffee is still served in old-school coffee cups in an old kopitiam setting.

 You can come by to enjoy an afternoon coffee while having some egg tarts to go with it.
 White coffee here will not cost you more that RM5, unlike having a cuppa in cafes nowadays!